TDiR: Transformer based Diffusion for Image Restoration Tasks

-In~\cite {rain1}, the authors introduced a transformer-based architecture reconstructing images disturbed by a rainy effect.
-A multi-head-tail architecture capable of accomplishing tasks like deraining and denoising effectively is introduced by Chen~\emph{et~al.}~\cite{9}.
+In~\cite {rain1}, the authors introduced a transformer-based architecture for reconstructing images disturbed by a rainy effect.
+A multi-head-tail architecture capable of accomplishing tasks such as deraining and denoising is introduced by Chen~\emph{et~al.}~\cite{9}.
 Their system requires prior knowledge of the task being fed to the network.
-On the other hand, the work in~\cite{rain3} presents an architectural search approach, particularly for adverse weather conditions like deraining, eliminating the need for prior knowledge.
-The impressive results in~\cite{rain3} motivated several works aiming at an inclusive system with higher scalability, where several degradations can be addressed without explicitly notifying the model about the specific type it is dealing with.
-The authors in~\cite{rain4} developed a complex network composed of three layers to comprehend the rainy effect in rainy images, as well as another layer that guides the learning process.
-Unsupervised learning also had its share in the literature.
+On the other hand, the work in~\cite{rain3} presents an architectural search approach, particularly for adverse weather conditions such as deraining, which eliminates the need for prior knowledge.
+The impressive results in~\cite{rain3} motivated several works to build an inclusive system with higher scalability, in which multiple degradations can be addressed without explicitly notifying the model of the specific type it is dealing with.
+The authors of~\cite {rain4} developed a three-layer complex network to model the rainy effect in rainy images, along with an additional layer that guides the learning process.
+Unsupervised learning has also received considerable attention in the literature.
 Yu~\emph{et~al.}~\cite{rain5} tried to combine model-driven and data-driven approaches for deraining tasks.
 Their proposed method incorporates unsupervised learning with an optimized deep CNN in a bridge-like architecture.

 Another image restoration task is underwater image reconstruction.
 Underwater images are crucial for human exploration and the development of underwater applications.
-Underwater images are typically affected by light scattering, absorption by suspended particles, and color shift.
-These effects undermine applications that process underwater images, such as mapping underwater environments, recognition, and detection.
+Underwater photos are typically affected by light scattering, absorption by suspended particles, and color shift.
+These effects undermine applications that process underwater images, including underwater environment mapping, recognition, and detection.
 Thus, there is a need for underwater image reconstruction methods that retrieve the underwater scene and remove all artifacts introduced by the water.